Vacationly/listing-details/README.md

 # Listing Details

-A full-stack React component that recreates the listing details section of an AirBnB listing page, including:
+A full-stack React module that recreates the listing details section of an AirBnB listing page, including:

 - Overview (title, type, location, host, capacity)
 - Highlights